 Laser technicians are laser experts who’ve graduated from a medical aesthetician school where they’ve received intensive training with cosmetic laser technologies, such as laser hair removal, laser tattoo removal, laser wrinkle reduction, photofacials, laser acne removal, and more.
 Laser technicians are dedicated to helping you achieve healthy, beautiful skin with the most advanced, state-of-the-art technologies offered within the medical aesthetic market.

 First and foremost, make sunscreen your best friend.
 The sun is one of the biggest causes of wrinkles, fine lines, pigmentation issues, and sun damage.
-Plus, you will need to avoid sun exposure/sun burns prior to any cosmetic laser treatment you receive to help improve your skin.
+Plus, you will need to avoid sun exposure/sunburns before any cosmetic laser treatment you receive to help improve your skin.
 Your laser technician cannot treat your skin if it burned, even slightly.
-So think of sunscreen as not only a preventative for skin problems, but as a necessity you need in your skin care routine!
+So think of sunscreen as not only a preventative for skin problems, but as a necessity, you need in your skin care routine!

 Photofacials are an intense pulsed light treatment designed to help rid a variety of common skin care concerns, such as large pores, fine lines and wrinkles, dark or age spots, sun damage, certain acne scars, rosacea, freckles, and more.
 Photofacials are a non-abrasive, non-surgical treatment that uses intense pulsed light targeted at the topical layer of skin.
 This helps kill off any bad bacteria that may be causing imperfections while riding red and brown pigments within the skin.
 Monthly photofacials help maintain a flawless, youthful look and take less than a lunch hour to perform.